EdDataScienceEES/tutorial-Kirstb-04/index.md

 2. [Too messy](Example_markdowns/BBC_overwhelming.md)
 3. [Just right](Example_markdowns/BBC_good.md)

-Hopefully you can see what I mean from the first two examples.
-The paragraphs of text in **example 1** immediately gives the sense that it's more of an essay than a README document, and it therefore doesn't engage or entice the viewer to read on. **Example 2** on the otherhand looks more like a school project than a proffessional document to be taken seriously.
-It has no set formatting e.g. different picture sizes and alignments, a range of text colours, and underlined words when unnecessary, and so looks messy and unproffessional. **Example 3** is a good mix of these two.
+The paragraphs of text in **example 1** immediately gives the sense that it's more of an essay than a README document, and it therefore doesn't engage or entice the viewer to read on.

+**Example 2** on the otherhand looks more like a school project than a proffessional document to be taken seriously.
+It has no set formatting e.g. different picture sizes and alignments, a range of text colours, and underlined words when unnecessary, and so looks messy and unproffessional.

+**Example 3** is a good mix of these two.
 It has a set format throughout, and only uses images and colours where necessary.
 For example, the BBC news logo at the top immediately informs the viewer of what they're reading. a BBC news story (well, a mock up of one)

+Hopefully you can see what I mean -